 Conditioning and Neurofeedback

-For decades, practitioners have engaged in training programs which are intended to reinforce the brain states which produce increases in certain brain oscillations, and decreases in others.
-The most common example of this, called neurofeedback, can utilize EEG or other brain sensing modalities.
+For decades, practitioners have engaged in training programs which are intended to reinforce the brain states which produce increases in certain brain oscillations and decreases in others.
+The most common example of this, called neurofeedback, can utilize EEG or other brain-sensing modalities.

-Neurofeedback practitioners and clinicians find that immediate, direct feedback on brain states, whether in the form of sound, light, or even a video game, can produce changes in underlying behaviors and brain states that are reflected in brainwaves.
+Neurofeedback practitioners and clinicians find that immediate, direct feedback on brain states, whether in the form of sound, light or even a video game, can produce changes in underlying behaviors and brain states that are reflected in brainwaves.
 This feedback seems to accelerate the learning process, by making brain states more apparent to the recipient.

 Another important discovery in the recent history of neuroscience is the significant differences in brainwave characteristics of highly experienced meditators.
-Expert meditators not only have different resting-state brainwaves from non-meditators – they also seem able to control their brainwaves through voluntary thought control with greater ease than others.
+Expert meditators not only have different resting-state brainwaves from non-meditators – but they also seem able to control their brainwaves through voluntary thought control with greater ease than others.